"Thou art the Christ, the Son of the living God."

 GENDER AND MARRIAGE

 We believe that God made man as either male or female in His image (Gen. 1:26-27).
 Rejection of one’s biological gender is a rejection of the image of God within that person.
 It is our belief that the term “marriage” has only one meaning - the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Gen. 2:18-25).
 We believe that God intends sexual intimacy to occur only between a man and a woman, who are married to each other (1 Cor.
 6:18; 7:2-5; Heb.
 13:4).
 We believe that God has commanded that no sexual activity be engaged in outside of marriage.
-We believe that the state nor the church, nor any other individual possess the authority or jurisdiction to set or alter Scripture’s definition of marriage.
-Consequently, any union or partnership that do not conform to the Biblical definition of marriage are not acknowledged as a marriage.
-Any form of sexual immorality, which includes adultery, fornication, homosexual behavior, bisexual behavior, transgenderism, bestiality, incest, and use of pornography, is sinful and offensive to God (Matt.
+We believe that the state nor the church, nor any other individual possess the authority or jurisdiction to alter Scripture’s definition of marriage.
+Consequently, any union or partnership that do not conform to the Biblical definition of marriage is not acknowledged as a marriage.
+Any form of sexual immorality, which includes adultery, fornication, homosexual behaviour, bisexual behaviour, transgenderism, bestiality, incest, and use of pornography, is sinful and offensive to God (Matt.
 15:18-20; Genesis 1:26-27; Genesis 2:18-25; 1 Corinthians 6:18, 7:2-5; Hebrews 13:4; Matthew 15:18-20, 1 Corinthians 6:9-10; Matthew 5:16; Philippians 2:14-16; 1 Thessalonians 5:22; Acts 3:19-21; Romans 10:9-10; 1 Corinthians 6:9-11; Mark 12:28-31; Luke 6:31).

 We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, whose precious blood was shed on Calvary for the forgiveness of man’s sins (Eph.
 1:7, 2:8–10; John 1:12; 1 Peter 1:18–19).